Substratum in Munda languages

 The Munda languages, spoken mainly in eastern and central India (e.g., Santali, Mundari, Ho, Kharia, Sora), are part of the Austroasiatic family, which also includes Khmer and Vietnamese spoken in Southeast Asia.
-However, Munda languages as well as their reconstructed ancestral predecessor proto-Munda show significant differences from their Southeast Asian relatives, especially in phonology, morphology, and lexical inventories, likely due to prolonged language contact within the South Asian linguistic area.
+However, Munda languages as well as their reconstructed ancestral predecessor proto-Munda show significant differences from their Southeast Asian relatives, especially in phonology, morphology, and lexical inventories, likely due to prolonged language contact within the Indian subcontinental linguistic area.
 While areal convergences due to influence from Dravidian and Indo-Aryan languages are highly visible and are not the matter of debate, the Munda languages and proto-Munda possess some unusual typological features and lexical roots that cannot be decisively attributed to either Austroasiatic, Indo-Aryan, and Dravidian.
-Scholars tentatively believe that they formerly belonged to an extinct language or group of languages that were spoken in South Asia before the Munda, Indo-Aryan, and Dravidian migrations.
-Some linguists propose that the Munda languages may belong to a 'subtype' of peripheral South Asian areal complex which is distinct from the mainstream Indo-Aryan-Dravidian linguistic sphere.
+Scholars tentatively believe that they formerly belonged to an extinct language or group of languages that were spoken in the Indian subcontinent (South Asia) before the Munda, Indo-Aryan, and Dravidian migrations.
+Some linguists propose that the Munda languages may belong to a 'subtype' of peripheral Indian subcontinental (South Asian) areal complex which is distinct from the mainstream Indo-Aryan-Dravidian linguistic sphere.